Zamolodchikov recurrence relation and modular properties of effective coupling in $\mathcal{N}=2$ SQCD: Asymptotic behaviour of instanton partition function at large vevs

 \subsection{How we approach infinity}

 First of all, we define how exactly we approach infinity.
-As explained in \cite{SysoevaBykov}, writing the recurrence relation requires the behaviour of the partition function in the limit $w_{N-1}\to \infty$ with all the rest of $w_i$ kept fixed.
+As explained in \cite{SysoevaBykov}, writing the recurrence relation requires the knowledge of the behaviour of the partition function in the limit $w_{N-1}\to \infty$ with all the rest of $w_i$ kept fixed.
 It is convenient to introduce a large parameter $A$, so that

 Let us understand what this means in terms of the original variables $a_u$ by finding approximate solutions of the equation $P_0(x)=0$.
 The relevant in the limit $A\to \infty$ part of the corresponding equation is\footnote{This can be derived by the standard Newton asymptotic analysis or just by guessing the asymptotic behaviour of the roots $x\sim A$ and verifying that all $N$ roots can be found in this way.}